jphalimi/PythonForMIC/Doc/library/ctypes.rst

       (((char *)&obj) + offset)

    The returned object can only be used as a foreign function call parameter.
 It behaves similar to ``pointer(obj)``, but the construction is a lot faster.

+   .. versionadded:: 2.6
+      The *offset* optional argument was added.

 .. function:: cast(obj, type)

    This function is similar to the cast operator in C.  It returns a new instance of *type* which points to the same memory block as *obj*.  *type* must be a pointer type, and *obj* must be an object that can be interpreted as a pointer.

-.. function:: create_string_buffer(init_or_size, size=None)
+.. function:: create_string_buffer(init_or_size[, size])

    This function creates a mutable character buffer.
 The returned object is a ctypes array of :class:`c_char`.

-   *init_or_size* must be an integer which specifies the size of the array, or a bytes object which will be used to initialize the array items.

-   If a bytes object is specified as first argument, the buffer is made one item larger than its length so that the last element in the array is a NUL termination character.
-An integer can be passed as second argument which allows to specify the size of the array if the length of the bytes should not be used.

-   If the first parameter is a string, it is converted into a bytes object according to ctypes conversion rules.

-.. function:: create_unicode_buffer(init_or_size, size=None)

-   This function creates a mutable unicode character buffer.
-The returned object is a ctypes array of :class:`c_wchar`.

    *init_or_size* must be an integer which specifies the size of the array, or a string which will be used to initialize the array items.

    If a string is specified as first argument, the buffer is made one item larger than the length of the string so that the last element in the array is a NUL termination character.
 An integer can be passed as second argument which allows to specify the size of the array if the length of the string should not be used.

+   If the first parameter is a unicode string, it is converted into an 8-bit string according to ctypes conversion rules.

+.. function:: create_unicode_buffer(init_or_size[, size])

+   This function creates a mutable unicode character buffer.
+The returned object is a ctypes array of :class:`c_wchar`.

+   *init_or_size* must be an integer which specifies the size of the array, or a unicode string which will be used to initialize the array items.

+   If a unicode string is specified as first argument, the buffer is made one item larger than the length of the string so that the last element in the array is a NUL termination character.
+An integer can be passed as second argument which allows to specify the size of the array if the length of the string should not be used.

-   If the first parameter is a bytes object, it is converted into an unicode string according to ctypes conversion rules.
+   If the first parameter is a 8-bit string, it is converted into an unicode string according to ctypes conversion rules.